 Ria Pacquée is a keen observer of public life.
 In "As long as I see birds flying I know I am alive" she collects recordings made in Paris, Kathmandu, Athens, Istanbul, Bruges, New York, Varanasi and Antwerp.
 By juxtaposing images of the sacred with those of a very wordly nature she undercuts the anthropological, scientific potential of her material - a disorienting strategy often used by Pacquée.
 Two recurring elements, clouds of drifting smoke and prowling birds, evoke a dreamlike and looming atmosphere which makes even the most common gesture appear like being part of an age-old ritual.

-As Long As I See Birds Flying I Know I Am Alive can be seen af following screenings:
+In the past, As Long As I See Birds Flying I Know I Am Alive was screened at:

 Visite Film Festival, Antwerpen (BE) 24 Feb 2018